kpmadhan/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 - ssd restnet_50 v1
 - ssdlite mobilenet v2

-And also tested against some of the Intel® pre-trained models , namely
+And also tested against some of the Intel® pre-trained models , like

 - Pedestrian detection adas 002
 - Person detection retail 0013

-And the following write up explains the implementation approach , comparison of the model performance , a short study on the impact of external environment (like lighting) and the outcome.
+The following write up explains the implementation approach , comparison of the model performance , a short study on the impact of external environment (like lighting) and the outcome.

 ## Basic Execution / Requirement.